 Robin spent the next three days dodging Farquhar.
 Dean spent his days dodging passes from Her Ladyship.
 Thursday, she caught him, more or less.

-“Parker, you’ve done so well with my feet.” she told him after summoning him to her room.
-She was wearing her India cotton overgown, but it hung open revealing her stays and paniers underneath.
+“Parker, you’ve done so well with my feet,” she told him after summoning him to her room.
+She was wearing her India cotton overgown, but it hung open revealing her stays and panniers underneath.

 “Thank you, M’lady.”

 She smiled archly.
 “My back has been very sore lately.”

 “That wretched coach trip, you understand.”
 Lady Culpepper arranged her thin gown around her ample bosom.
 “Why they can’t make those blasted things more comfortable, I’ve no idea.”

 “Do you think you could apply those marvelous hands of yours to my back?”

 Dean grimaced.
 “Couldn’t that get us into trouble?”